 - Define data requirements: During this phase, project teams establish the data-sharing requirements with vendors, set up the data warehouse and identify how data needs to be prepared to make it audit-ready.

 - Develop audit scripts: Once the audit applications are selected and in place, the audit requirements are defined during this phase.
 Many internal audit functions already use software designed for audit analytics, continuous auditing and/or real-time monitoring.
 These tools generally are convenient to set up and easy to use right away.
 Spreadsheets can also be used.
-Internal audit functions with more advanced data analytics capabilities also tend to use data visualisation applications that bolster reporting by making key information easier to understand via easy-to-read dashboard interfaces.
+Internal audit functions with more advanced data analytics capabilities also tend to use data visualization applications that bolster reporting by making key information easier to understand via easy-to-read dashboard interfaces.
 After teams identify the data to be audited and monitored within specific contracts, relevant audit scripts are developed and deployed.